 Use of 084 numbers in the NHS

-The NHS is a much cherished institution owned by the people of the UK.
-It provides healthcare paid for through our taxation, delivered “free at the point of need”.
+The NHS is a much cherished institution owned by the people of the United Kingdom.
+The healthcare it provides is paid for through our taxation and delivered “free at the point of need”.
 The Parliaments and Assemblies sanction some charges paid to the NHS, but in no case is a direct or contracted provider permitted to charge patients for care, or access to it.

 In breach of this principle, many GP surgeries, hospitals and other NHS service providers apply indirect “Service Charges” to those who contact them, by using 0844 and 0845 telephone numbers.
 In every case, part of the charge paid by the caller flows from their telephone company through to provide a subsidy to the person called.